 Thai students overseas have also drummed up support for the protests.
 On November 22, a group of Thai students and their allies stood outside the Thailand Trade and Economic Office in Taipei at an event hosted by Taiwan Alliance for Thai Democracy.
 One of the student protestors tore up a Thai flag, separating the blue stripe in the middle from the red and white on the outside.
 The student then stepped on the blue stripe, which symbolizes the monarchy.
 One sign read, “If you don’t know how to stay under the constitution, then go to hell,” with many of these signs intentionally using informal language to show that the monarchy as an institution is on the same level as the rest of the people.

 The Thai political situation has even reached Boston.
 Outside the Harvard Kennedy School is a square dedicated to King Bhumibol Adulyadej, the late Thai king who died in 2016 and was born in Cambridge.
 Thai democracy supporters have also been protesting here in solidarity with their counterparts overseas.
 Protestors danced alongside a large rubber duck, which has become a symbol of the pro-democracy movement.

-Aroonchote saw international solidarity in this set of protests.
+Plearn saw international solidarity in this set of protests.
 “The support is there, non-traditional alliances…a lot of people from Hong Kong [are] sharing protest tips.”
 But she wished that “people knew more about Thailand.
 I know a lot of people when they heard about this were like, ‘Oh, Thailand had a monarchy, we didn’t know that.’”
-According to Aroonchote, while Western media has brought attention to Bangkok, it’s critical that attention stays there and that people are aware.
+According to Plearn, while Western media has brought attention to Bangkok, it’s critical that attention stays there and that people are aware.

 ”Thai politics, and the perception around Thai politics, has moved to another stage,” said the anonymous Fletcher student.
 “These are new actors, new concepts, new everything.”